hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 #### 12
 # Check you data using EdgeImpulse WASM (web Assembly Language)

 For this optional but well worth it step you would need an HTTPS web server like github that has be converted to show gitpages.
-Very easy in github select "settings" then pages then change "none" to "master" and save, then wait 30 seconds and refresh to see your website URL.
+Very easy in github: select "settings" then pages then change "none" to "master" and save, then wait 30 seconds and refresh to see your website URL.

 On EdgeImpulse select "Deployment" choose "WASM and click "Build" look in your downloads folder.